sjjf/master_exterior_ballistics/README.md

 departure must be specified.
 The program then performs multiple runs varying only the form factor until a shot matching the specified conditions is achieved.
 Support is also included for specifying a list of departure angle and range pairs, with each of these pairs being modeled separately.
+Finally, it's possible to write a projectile configuration file with the newly calculated form factor data.

 Note that the form factor is not consistent across all possible initial conditions, since it attempts to encapsulate a range of physical properties not